KevinLocksy/svelte-image-compare-slider/README.md

 > [!NOTE]
 > Reminder: displays a `img` if one of the sources is empty

+to center the component:
+display: flex / grid + position + top ...

 #### Environment

 | Name                        | Explanation                                                                | Required          |